Irregular sets for a class of skew product transformations: Introduction

-One focus of multifractal analysis lies on the multifractal structure associated with the Birkhoff average of any continuous observable on the phase space.
+Multifractal analysis is a powerful tool in dynamical systems for understanding the statistical and geometric complexity of orbits.
+A central focus lies in studying the multifractal structure associated with the Birkhoff average of continuous observables and the associated level sets.
 In \cite{variationalprincipleforrandomanosovsystems}, we have investigated the conditional level sets of Birkhoff average of any continuous function from the viewpoint of fiber Bowen's topological entropy, i.e., some kind of \emph{dimensional} complexity of these level sets, for a class of skew product transformations.
 This class of skew product transformations is driven by a uniquely ergodic homeomorphism and satisfies Anosov and topological mixing on fibers property.
 Therefore, it's natural to investigate that whether irregular sets would carry large \emph{topological} and \emph{dimensional} complexity for such skew product transformations.
-Before we move further into this topic, some classical results in \emph{deterministic} cases need to be discussed first.
+This question has been thoroughly studied in deterministic and symbolic settings, particularly in systems with specification or almost specification properties.
+However, such tools are not directly applicable to skew product systems, especially when the base dynamics lacks mixing or the global system lacks uniform hyperbolicity.
+Our goal in this paper is to address this gap.
+Before we move further into this topic, some classical results and limitations in \emph{deterministic} cases need to be discussed first.

 Given a continuous transformation $f$ on a compact metric space $M$, and a continuous observable $\varphi:M\to\mathbb{R}$, \emph{the irregular set of $\varphi$} is defined by and \emph{the irregular set of the system} $(M,f)$ is defined by Points in $I_{\varphi}$ are called \emph{$\varphi$-irregular points} (also known as points with \emph{historic behavior} in \cite{Ruelle2001Historicbehaviour} and \cite{Takens2008Historicbehaviour}), or \emph{irregular points} if there is no ambiguity.
 By the well-known Birkhoff's ergodic theorem, for any $f$-invariant probability measure $\mu$ on $M$, $I_{\varphi}$ carries zero $\mu$-measure.
 Hence both $I_{\varphi}$ and $I$ can be neglected from the perspective of $f$-invariant measures.
 However, points exhibiting historic behavior do have large complexity, and can be fairly large compared with the whole systems $M$ from both \emph{dimensional} and \emph{topological} perspectives, provided that the topological dynamics $(M,f)$ has some special properties(e.g., some specification-like property including specification property \cite{Thompson2010irregularspecification}, almost specification property \cite{Thompson2012almostspecification} and $g$-almost product property \cite{PfisterSullivan2007galmost}).